 The benefits column is also relatively self-explanatory.
 It shows how much you will be taking out of the programs when you are ready to retire.
 It also tells you how much you can expect to collect if you have to claim disability benefits, or how much family members will collect upon your death.

 Your Social Security statement is important for a few reasons.
-First, is the obvious reason: So you Know how much you will collect when it comes time to retire.
-If you retire after the age of 62, but before 67, you will only be eligible for 70 percent of the amount you would otherwise be entitled to.
-If you hold off to retire until you are 70 years old, you will collect an additional 32 percent.
+First, is the obvious reason: So you know how much you will collect when it comes time to retire.
+If you retire after the age of 62, but before 67, you will only be eligible for 70% of the amount you would otherwise be entitled to.
+If you hold off to retire until you are 70 years old, you will collect an additional 32%.
 After this age, you don’t receive any additional retirement benefits.

 But, most people don’t plan to collect a whole lot from their Social Security.
-These days, other investment, such as IRAs, 401(k) plans and mutual funds are generally how people finance their retirement.
-There’s a more important reason to carefully review the statement: to check for identity theft.
+These days, other investments—such as IRAs, 401(k) plans—and mutual funds are generally how people finance their retirement.
+There’s a more important reason to review the statement carefully: to check for identity theft.

 If you get your statement and the earnings don’t match what you’re actually earned that year, start doing some digging.
-One of the most common types of identity theft is stealing a Social Security Number so that a person not authorized for work in the United States can gain employment.
-If the earnings are less than what they should be, you’ll definitely want to correct the mistake, as it means you will receive less benefits upon retirement.
+One of the most common types of identity theft is stealing a Social Security Number (SSN).
+If the earnings are less than what they should be, you’ll definitely want to correct the mistake, as it means you will receive fewer benefits upon retirement.

-In the meantime, check to make sure that your employer has the right Social Security Number on file.
+In the meantime, check to make sure that your employer has the right SSN on file.
 Even if you fix your earning statement this year, if your employer has the wrong number on file it can mean problems down the road.
 Correcting any incorrect information an employer has is the best way to ensure that your statements are accurate in the future.